-2.6 Privacy and Confidentiality
+2.7 Privacy and Confidentiality

 Researchers have a responsibility to respect participant privacy and ensure that all data received from research participants is maintained in a confidential manner.
 The researcher should clearly describe the kinds of information that will be collected.
-This is equally important where secondary use of data collected previously is being conducted; for example, by accessing client files, or personal records.
-Where the data are of a personal or sensitive nature, the Board may require the researcher to demonstrate significant confidentiality safeguards, including at a minimum the use of password protection and encryption of electronically-stored data.
+Where the data are of an identifiable, personal or sensitive nature, the Board may require the researcher to demonstrate significant confidentiality safeguards, including at a minimum the use of encryption of electronically-stored data.
 See the quick reference guide for storing personally identifiable research data.
-Completion of section 2.6 should provide a complete plan for data security, retention, storage and destruction (as applicable) over the life of the project.
+Completion of section 2.7 should provide a complete plan for data management, security, retention, storage and destruction (as applicable) over the life of the project and for the full life-cycle of the data.